homothetyhk/RandomizerCore/docs/articles/randomizer.md

 swap elements, just assign new priorities.
 The general rule is that lower priority items and locations are placed earlier.

-- This rule is enforced to some extent by the forward fill, which uses lexicographic order on the item list to select progression items.
+> [!TIP] The randomizer's forward fill uses lexicographic order on the item list
+> to select progression items, so there is a direct correspondence between
-- However, since the placement strategy allows the caller to customize how the final placement is chosen, this rule is not rigidly enforced.
+> priority and intended progression.
+However, since the placement strategy
+> allows the caller to customize how the final placement is chosen, the use of
+> location priority order is not rigidly enforced.

 Typical uses of OnPermute are to make a specific item much more likely to occur early or late in progression.
 For example, by setting priority `p` to